fcorbelli/zpaqfranz/README.md

 # zpaqfranz: advanced multiversioned archiver, with HW acceleration and SFX (on Windows)

 ### Swiss army knife for backup and disaster recovery, like 7z or RAR on steroids, with deduplicated "snapshots" (versions).
-Conceptually similar to the Mac time machine, but much more efficiently.
-Multiplatform zpaq 7.15 fork.
+Conceptually similar to the Mac time machine, but much more efficiently. zpaq 7.15 fork.

 |  Platform                                                           | OS package                    |  Version   |